Arunkumar1999/CC_FINAL_PROJECT/README.md

     ```

 ##Commands to run the initial five containers which are Orchestrator, RabbitMQ,Zookeeper,master and a slave

-2. Run the `build` command to start Orchestrator, RabbitMQ and Zookeeper
+cd into the repo folder and type the following command
     ```shell
     $sudo docker-compose build
     ```